Table of Contents

 ASC 842 summary

 The Financial Accounting Standards Board (FASB) published the lease accounting standard ASC 842, which replaces the lease accounting standard ASC 840.

 The purpose of ASC 842 is to increase disclosure and visibility into the leasing obligations of both public and private organizations.
-Where previously most leases were not included on the balance sheet, the ASC 842 standard requires companies to report right-of-use (ROU) assets and liabilities for almost all leases.
+Where previously most leases were not included on the balance sheet, the new ASC 842 lease accounting standard requires companies to report right-of-use (ROU) assets and liabilities for almost all leases.

 These changes to ﬁnancial statements make it easier for investors, vendors, government agencies, and business stakeholders to (1) see a company’s exposure to risk and true ﬁnancial position, and (2) make comparisons between organizations.